-The content of the herb is so strong and work very well in the urinary tract having an unexpected side effect to it.
+The content of the herb is so strong and works very well in the urinary tract having an unexpected side effect on it.
 The Urtica Dioica extract has a tendency to alter the menstrual cycle, which can easily abort a child during the initial days of conceiving.
 Though there are no proved effects during breastfeeding, it is strongly recommended not to take it while pregnant or breastfeeding.

 - Children Consumption

-- Lower Blood Sugar and Blood Pressure Levels
+- Blood Sugar and Blood Pressure Levels

 - Kidney Condition